“Keeps your makeup in place throughout the day!”

 Do you want to extend the coverage and longevity of your makeup?
 Then, primer is your answer.
 Primer works as a magical ingredient in your makeup which will increase its coverage and longevity in the blink of an eye!

-There are loads of primers available in the market, but choosing the correct one is quite a hectic task!
+There are loads of primers available in the market, but choosing the primer for your skin type could be quite of a hectic task!
 But, when you finally get your perfect primer, suitable for your skin

 type, then you are good to go!